SeLite/SeLite.github.io/AddOns.md

 In addition to add-ons, see [SeleniumIDE](SeleniumIDE) for productivity tips.

 ## Quick download
 For the easiest download get all add-ons of [SeLite collection](https://addons.mozilla.org/en-US/firefox/collections/peter-kehl/selite/?sort=name).
 However, that can be out of date: it receives latest releases delayed by about a week.
-If you depend on recent functionality (or if you'd like to run [PackagedTests](PackagedTests)), see [Latest releases](#latest-releases) below.
+If you depend on recent functionality (or if you'd like to run [PackagedScripts](PackagedScripts)), see [Latest releases](#latest-releases) below.

 Don't install SeLite together with SelBlocks (or Flow Control, GoTo or Sideflow) - for details see [SelBlocksGlobal](SelBlocksGlobal).